Agrius godarti (W.S. Macleay, [1826] )

 The adult moths have fawn forewings with a complex pattern of light and dark markings.
 Each forewing also has a small white dot with a black outline near the centre.
 The hind wings are buff with three broken dark bands parallel to the margin.
 The abdomen is banded with light and dark shades of grey, although the abdominal hairy scales are easily lost in flight.
 The moths have a wingspan of about 9 cms.

-The species is found over much of inland Australia, including:
+The species has been found over much of inland Australia, including:

 Further reading :